ridyaG/titanic-data-preprocessing/PACKAGE_SUMMARY.md

 # 📦 COMPLETE PROJECT PACKAGE - SUMMARY

-## 🎉 Everything You Asked For - Delivered!

-This is your **complete, ready-to-submit** project package for the Data Cleaning & Preprocessing task.

----

-## ✅ Task Requirements - ALL COMPLETED

-### You Asked For:
-> "Add everything you used for the task — code, datasets, screenshots (if any),
-> and a short README.md explaining what you did."

-### You Got:

 ✅ **Code** (2 files)
    - Python script: `scripts/data_preprocessing.py` (complete pipeline)
    - Jupyter notebook: `notebooks/Titanic_EDA_Preprocessing.ipynb` (interactive)